Key takeaways

 - Key components like indemnification clauses, termination terms, and non-disclosure agreements (NDAs) provide legal protection and clarity in case of disputes.

-Verbal agreements don’t cut it.
-And that’s why you need a Professional Services Agreement (PSA) to ensure no one conveniently “forgets” what they agreed to.
+Verbal agreements don't cut it.
+And that's exactly why you need a Professional Services Agreement (PSA).
+Without one, there's nothing stopping either party from conveniently "forgetting" what they agreed to.

 - It locks down deliverables so no one moves the goalposts halfway through